decentralized-identity/presentation-exchange/spec/spec.md

 proofs may satisfy an input requirement.

 [[def:Presentation Request]]
-~ Presentation Requests are transport mechanisms for [[ref:Presentation Definition]]s.
+~ Presentation Requests are transport mechanisms for [[ref:Presentation Definitions]].
 Presentation Requests can take multiple shapes, using a variety of protocols and signature schemes not defined in this specification.
 They are sent by a [[ref:Verifier]] to a [[def:Holder]].